Start9Labs/bitcoind-startos/docs/instructions.md

 ### Config

-You node is highly configurable.
+Your node is highly configurable.
 Many settings are considered _advanced_ and should be used with caution.
 For the vast majority of users and use-cases, we recommend using the defaults.
 Once configured, you may start your node!

 ### Syncing